erikeidt/erikeidt.github.io/The-Double-E-Method.md

 	* [Draconum Double-E Expression Parser](https://github.com/erikeidt/Draconum/tree/master/src/3.%20Expression%20Parser)
 	  * [ExpressionParser.cs](https://github.com/erikeidt/Draconum/blob/master/src/3.%20Expression%20Parser/Expression%20Parser%20Library/ExpressionParser.cs)

-I developed this algorithm in 1978.&nbsp; The closest thing I've see to this is the Shunting Yard algorithm, but that is lacking significant capability.&nbsp; We might describe the Double-E algorithm as gluing two Shunting Yard algorithms together (the two states) while also employing a second stack.
+I developed this algorithm in 1978.&nbsp; The closest thing I've see to this is the Shunting Yard algorithm, but that is lacking significant capability.&nbsp; We might describe the Double-E algorithm as gluing two Shunting Yard algorithms together (one for each of the two states, while also capturing more parse state in the stacks).

 ## Notes

 When starting the parse of an infix expression, the initial state is the unary state, and the stacks are both empty.

-In the unary state, we're expecting either a unary operator or an operand or grouping parenthesis (or others).&nbsp; If we:
+In the unary state, we're expecting either a unary operator or an operand or grouping parenthesis (or others).&nbsp; If we see:

-* see an operator token (e.g. -, \*), then we know it is a unary operator (e.g. unary negation, indirection).&nbsp; Push the identified unary operator onto the operator stack.&nbsp; Stay in unary state.
+* an operator token (e.g. -, \*), then we know it is a unary operator (e.g. unary negation, indirection).&nbsp; Push the identified unary operator onto the operator stack.&nbsp; Stay in unary state.

-* see an operand (e.g. identifier, constant), so create AST for the operand and push it onto the operand stack.&nbsp; Switch to binary state.
+* an operand (e.g. identifier, constant), so create AST for the operand and push it onto the operand stack.&nbsp; Switch to binary state.

-* see an open parenthesis, then push operator for grouping paren onto the operator stack.&nbsp; Stay in unary state.
+* an open parenthesis, then push operator for grouping paren onto the operator stack.&nbsp; Stay in unary state.

-In the binary state, we are expecting binary operators, or close parenthesis (or open paren).&nbsp; If we:
+In the binary state, we are expecting binary operators, or close parenthesis (or open paren).&nbsp; If we see:

-* see an operator token (e.g. - or \*) in the binary state, and we know we have a binary operator (e.g. subtraction or multiplication).
+* an operator token (e.g. - or \*) in the binary state, and we know we have a binary operator (e.g. subtraction or multiplication).

   The idea now is to reduce the operator stack as much as possible, then push the identified operator.&nbsp;
-Reduction is a matter of composing an AST for an expression on the stacks as long as the precedence of the operator on top of the operator stack is greater (greater or equal for right associative) than the precedence of the newly identified operator.&nbsp;
+Reduction is a matter of composing an AST for an expression on the stacks as long as the precedence of the operator on top of the operator stack is greater than the precedence of the newly identified operator (greater or equal for right associative).&nbsp;
 The reduction builds ASTs by popping operators and as many operands as the operators take, off the stacks, and pushing the newly constructed partial tree back onto the operand stack.&nbsp; Switch back to unary state.

-* see a close parenthesis, then reduce until matching open parenthesis.
+* a close parenthesis, then reduce until matching open parenthesis.

   Note: the matching open paren may be a function invocation operator, if so build function invocation tree node.&nbsp; If not, discard grouping paren.&nbsp; Stay in binary state.

-* see an open parenthesis, that is a function invocation.
+* an open parenthesis, that is a function invocation.

   Reduce.&nbsp; Push function invocation operator onto the operator stack.&nbsp; Switch to unary state.